The SibKeyerQSK with blinky LEDs

-This project involves the construction of a simple Arduino-based Morse code keyer that was built around an Arduino Nano board.
-It should also run on an Arduino Uno board, which uses the same processor chip, the Uno will have different pin numbers than the Nano.
-The project could also be built using a stand-alone Atmel ATMega328P processor chip and a few associated support components.
-The SibKeyer is based on the Simpler is Better design philosophy, while not being so simple that it does not have some useful features.
+This project involves the construction of a simple Arduino-based Morse code keyer that has been built around an Arduino Nano board.
+The SibKeyer is based on the Simpler is Better design philosophy.
+The keyer has also been tested on an Arduino Uno board, which uses the same processor chip in a DIP package.
+The Uno will have different pin positions compared to the Nano.
+The keyer has also been built using a stand-alone Atmel ATMega328P processor chip and a few associated support components such as a crystal and the associated capacitors and a power-on reset circuit.

 The SibKeyer feature list includes: